michikono/typescript-tdd-exercises/src/example/README.md

+# This folder contains NO EXERCISES.

+Use the source code found here for some guidance on TypeScript as it relates to this specific testing environment.

 # Overview

 In browsers, JavaScript shares the same scope across all files.
 The only way to make something private is to place it inside